sagemath/trac_to_gh/Issue 7082.md

 # Issue 7082: SageNB -- WorksheetProcess is an old-style class

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7082

 Original creator: timdumol